 - Special Event Orders we enable special events to take place on the public highway, through the use of Legal Orders

-These types of Orders can only be introduced following the appropriate legal process.
-There are several stages to the introduction of a new permanent TRO but once made remain in force until superseded or revoked.
+- Permanent can only be introduced following the appropriate legal process.
+There are several stages to the introduction of a permanent TRO but once made remain in force until superseded or revoked.

-These are used to see if the recommendation will work in practise, before possibly converting it to a permanent TRO.
+- Experimental are used to see if the recommendation will work in practice, before possibly converting it to a permanent TRO.
 They may be made for up to 18 months.
 Orders must be advertised at least seven days before they are due to come into effect.
 Consultation requirements must be followed before the order is made.

-This is a special type of temporary Order which is used for temporary closures, prohibitions and/or restrictions to facilitate an event taking place on the public highway, e.g. a parade, procession, race or community event.
+- Special event are used for temporary closures, prohibitions and/or restrictions to facilitate an event taking place on the public highway eg a parade, procession, race or community event.